 - Can these resources produce enough content to match that of your competition?

-- Can you and will you engage in social media – Facebook, Twitter, LinkedIn, and Google+.
+- Can you and will you engage in social media – Facebook, Twitter, and LinkedIn.?

 If you answer yes to these questions, then SEO is a potential fit.
-If you state you lack the time and resources for content marketing and social media, then you organic SEO is not for you.
-In today’s online world, you cannot achieve SEO success without content marketing and social media at the forefront of your marketing objectives.
-It simply won’t happen because fresh, unique content and social shares and votes are part of the search engine’s ranking algorithm.
+If you state you lack the time and resources for content marketing and social media, then SEO is not for you.
+In today’s online world, you cannot achieve SEO success without content marketing, social media, and technical SEO all at the forefront of your marketing objectives.

 Is PPC Right for You?